lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 ## Introduction

 When working with [react-intl](https://formatjs.github.io/docs/react-intl) we would like to ensure that our JSON **translations are valid and up to date**.
-What we want to avoid is that our translation files contain **outdated keys and translations** and **broken target translations**.
-These broken translations might not be caught up until they reach production, causing a suboptimal user experience or even broken interfaces at worst.
+What we want to avoid our translation files containing **outdated keys and translations** and **broken target translations**.
+These broken translations might not be caught up until they reach production, causing a suboptimal user experience or broken interfaces at worst.

-More often than not we have, especially if we are not using a translation management system, is that we don't have a good overview or understanding of the current state of our translations.
+More often than not, especially if we are not using a translation management system, we don't have a good overview or understanding of the current state of our translations.
 This is especially true if we are dealing with very large applications containing hundreds or thousands of keys and multiple languages.
 We want to avoid these type of scenarios.

-How we can **automate our checks** as much as possible without having to actively manage the state of our internationalization efforts?
+How can we **automate our checks** as much as possible without having to actively manage the state of our internationalization efforts?

-In this post we will see how [i18n-check](https://github.com/lingualdev/i18n-check) can help with our internationalization efforts and how it can support in finding **unused**, **untranslated** or **invalid translation messages**.
+In this post we will see how [i18n-check](https://github.com/lingualdev/i18n-check) can help with our internationalization efforts by finding any **unused**, **untranslated** or **invalid translation messages**.

 ## What we want to check

 By default `react-intl` offers a code parser that can create a valid JSON file based on the translations keys in the code, depending on the setup you could use [@formatjs/cli](https://formatjs.github.io/docs/tooling/cli) to [extract the keys](https://formatjs.github.io/docs/tooling/cli/#extraction).

-Using the CLI to extract the messages can ensure that the base language is up-to-date, **the secondary languages might not be up to date**.
+Using the CLI to extract the messages can ensure that the base language is up-to-date, but **the secondary languages might not be up to date**.

 We are looking for a simple way to answer the following questions: